garyyu/docs/How-to-use-grin.md

 users, and improve the page about [troubleshooting](https://github.com/mimblewimble/docs/wiki/Troubleshooting).

+### Sending/receiving grins
+1. Verify that port 13415 is open.
+You may need to set up port forwarding on your network router.
+2. When transacting, both the sender and recipient should be running the latest version of the wallet code to ensure compatibility.

 ## Mining
 1. Make sure you're synched up to the tip of the chain (Testnet1 - later on this will be more automatic...) by running `grin server run` and wait 1-2 hours or so until you reach the tip of chain and see the debug message "Disabling sync"
 2. Look in the `target/debug/plugins` you find any mining plugings that have been built.
 Current fastest plugin is called lean or mean or so, and runs best on modern (2015+) Intel CPUs.
 Update grin.toml to use your preferred mining plugin, maybe by commenting _compat plugin and uncommenting the other faster plugin.